peterjurich/technicalwriting/notes/technical writers hq.md

 # Freelance opps
 Find clients on LinkedIn, referrals, or Upwork

+# Building a portfolio
+2-3 projects is fine
+Focus on clarity over design
+Show how you personally contributed
+Focus on product experience
+Talk about process and outcome

+## Questions to ask
+When listing projects, include a paragraph that includes the following:
+* What was the problem you solved?
+* How did you know there was a problem?
+Was there research/data?
+* The goal.
+What did success look like?
+* What was your role and your process like?
+* How did you drive the team/project forward?
+* How did you solve the problem?
+How do you know?
+* What did you learn?

-# Portfolio tips
+## Portfolio tips
-Don't show everything you've ever worked on, just a range of skills.
+* Don't show everything you've ever worked on, just a range of skills.
-Show parts of docu, not whole thing
+* Show parts of docu, not whole thing
-Show before/after samples
+* Show before/after samples
+* Using one Google Docs is sufficient
+* Companies want to understand what you think makes your sample great.
+* **Share rationale for decisions in work samples**

 ## Types of work to include:
 * Accessibility planning and improvements
 * Content auditing and governance